Risk Factors for a Herniated Disc

-Herniated disc can occur at any age, but it usually happens to people who are in their 20s or 30s.
-Listed below are the risk factors that can prompt its occurrence:
+A herniated disc can occur at any age, but it usually happens to people who are in their 20s or 30s.
+Here are some risk factors:

-- Posture - poor posture and the constant utilisation of improper body mechanics strains the spinal discs in the lower back
+- Posture - Poor posture can strain the spinal discs in the lower back

-- Weight – excessive body weight puts more pressure on the discs in the lumbar spine - this may lead to herniated discs or spinal osteoarthritis, resulting in lumbar stenosis
+- Weight - Excessive body weight puts more pressure on the discs in the lumbar spine - this may lead to herniated discs or spinal osteoarthritis, resulting in lumbar stenosis

-In most cases, the doctor can diagnose slipped disc through physical or neurological exam and a review of the patient's medical history.
-However, if the doctor needs more information about the disc problem or presumes that there is another condition, one or more of the following tests might be requested:
+In most cases, the doctor can diagnose a slipped disc through a physical or neurological exam and a review of the patient's medical history.
+However, if the doctor needs more information about the disc problem, one or more of the following tests might be requested:

-Ordinary x-rays are performed not to detect slipped disc, but to exclude the other causes of back pain like a broken bone, spinal alignment issues, or a tumour.
+Ordinary x-rays are performed not to detect slipped discs, but to exclude the other possible causes of back pain.

 - Computerized tomography (CT scan)

-A CT scan is performed to validate the location and degree of the disc impairment.
-It shots a series of x-rays from various directions and combines them to generate the cross-sectional images of the spinal column and the other parts around it.
+A CT scan is performed to determine the location and degree of the disc impairment.
+It shoots a series of x-rays from various directions and combines them to generate the cross-sectional images of the spinal column and the parts around it.

 - Magnetic resonance imaging (MRI)

 MRI is used to identify the specific position of the slipped disc and affected nerves.
 It helps to delineate the severity of the spinal condition.
 This imaging test utilises strong magnetic pulses in order to generate detailed images of the body's internal structure.
 Contrary to popular belief, there is no radiation involved in MRI scans.